mechpen/mechpen.github.io/src/posts/2022-10-30-golang-bpf/index.md

 End of assembler dump.
 ```

-It's easy to see that the four arguments are passed in registers
+It's easy to see that the four arguments are passed in the registers
 `rax`, `rbx`, `rcx`, and `rdi`.

 This [example code]({% srcLink example.go%}) has more such functions.